 His photos enabled the British to identify tand then sink the Atlantis.

 Publish and Perish

 The Zamzam was an Egyptian vessel which departed New York in March 1941 bound for Alexandria, Egypt.
 Zamzam had some 200 passengers, mostly Protestant missionaries.
 Two dozen volunteer ambulance drivers from the British-American Ambulance Corps were also aboard, along with two journalists: war correspondent David Scherman, of Life magazine, and Charles J. V. Murphy, an editor with Life’s sister publication, Fortune magazine.

 The Atlantis attacked on April 17, 1941.

 After retrieving the survivors from the lifeboats and the sea, the Germans scuttled the Zamzam.

 Scherman handed his film to his German captors but he concealed several rolls by hiding them in plain sight, in toothpaste tubes and shaving cream dispensers protruding from his shirt pocket.
-Scherman also did not volunteer the fact that he was Jewish.
+Scherman also his the fact that he was Jewish.

 After his release, Scherman sent his photos to his magazine and on June 23 Life published the story of the Zamzam’s sinking.
 Fortune’s Murphy wrote the words; some of Scherman’s smuggled photographs accompanied the story.
-This issue of Life magazine in which this piece appears also contains extraordinary photographs of the sinking of the German battleship Bismarck.
+The issue of Life magazine in which this piece appears also contains extraordinary photographs of the sinking of the German battleship Bismarck.

 The Atlantis had captured or destroyed more than 20 enemy (mostly British, as America had not yet entered the war) ships in little under two years, and the British were keen to destroy it.
 Thanks to Scherman’s photos, they were now able to identify her and, on November 22, 1941 the British cruiser HMS Devonshire blasted her to the bottom.